 How do you keep the campers safe on field trips?

 Just like at camp we maintain our low camper to staff ratios.
 We also provide tags for the campers to wear along with their camp t-shirts.
 This makes identifying them easy in public places.
 Campers are counted constantly on trips and given clear safety instructions prior to departure and at field trip sites.

 How do you safely transport the campers to the field trip destination?

 The campers and staff are transported on chartered school buses or on PJCC buses with PJCC drivers.
 All of the PJCC buses have seat belts, while the school busses have either seat belts and/or high seat backs to protect the campers in the event of an accident.
 All of the vehicles and drivers are regularly screened by the California Highway Patrol and the Department of Motor Vehicles and comply with all laws and safety requirements set by these agencies.

 Where do you go on the field trips?

 The field trips include popular Bay Area destinations.
 Each trip is designed to be appropriate for each age group.
 Some destinations in the past have included AT&T Park, Fairy Land, Raging Waters, The Exploratorium, Children’s Creativity Museum, and Memorial Park for our camping trips.

 Do you have hot lunch?

 Yes!
-You can add hot lunch to any 5 day Yeladim and most Grade K-6 programs for just $6/day.
-Our friends at Choice Lunch, prepare meals for your child fresh every day!
+You can add lunch to any 5 day/week Preschool camp and most Grade K – 6 programs.
+Camps that don’t offer lunch are off site all or the majority of their camp program.
+Our friends at Choicelunch, prepare meals for your child fresh every day!